victoriacheng15/articles-extractor/README.md

 # Article Extractor

-Articles Extractor is a Python application that automatically collects blog articles — including titles, URLs, and published dates — from multiple platforms such as freeCodeCamp, Substack, GitHub Engineering, and Shopify Engineering.
-The collected data is organized into a Google Sheet, so you can browse, filter, or reference articles from a single place without visiting each site manually.
+Article Extractor is a Python application that automatically collects blog articles — including titles, URLs, and published dates — from multiple platforms such as freeCodeCamp, Substack, GitHub Engineering, and Shopify Engineering.
+The collected data is organized into a Google Sheet, providing a single, accessible place to browse, filter, or reference articles without visiting each site manually.

 The tool supports multiple execution methods: